 Tuition and fees are subject to Board of Trustees approval and may change.

 Estimated Out-of-Pocket Expenses for Program Duration: $2550

 Please note that out-of-pocket expenses are estimates and will vary considerably by student.

-If you are on financial aid, check to see if it can be applied to your study abroad.
-In general summer financial aid is not available to Columbia College students or The Fu Foundation of Engineering and Applied Science students, but may be available to School of General Studies students.
-Non-Columbia students will need to check with their home schools for funding availability.
+If you are on financial aid, check to see if it can be applied to studying abroad.
+In general, summer financial aid is not available to Columbia College or Columbia Engineering students, but may be available to School of General Studies students.
+Non-Columbia students should check with their home schools for funding availability.

 Hadrian's Villa Program Scholarship

-The Advanced Program of Ancient History and Art (APAHA) is pleased to announce that scholarships for summer 2017 will be available for students who wish to participate in the Hadrian’s Villa: The Archaeology of an Imperial Court program.
-Hadrian's Villa Scholarship Applications for Summer 2017 are due March 1, 2017.
+The Advanced Program of Ancient History and Art (APAHA) is pleased to announce that scholarships for will be available for students who wish to participate in the Columbia Summer in Italy: Archaeological Fieldwork program.
+Hadrian's Villa Program Scholarship Applications are due on the same date as the program application.